A thorium Molten Salt Reactor is a Molten Salt Reactor (questions 2-3) running on thorium fuel (questions 4-6).

 In the 1960s a small experimental MSR was operated for five years at the Oak Ridge National Laboratory in the US.
 This (and the related research) has produced a lot of useful knowledge and operating experience.
 Nevertheless, that experiment was a pilot developed to prove a concept, not a full scale reactor.

 To understand molten salt reactors, we first need to know how ordinary nuclear power plants (NPPs) produce electricity.
-Existing NPPs typically use solid pellets of enriched uranium (oxide) as the fuel, of about 1 cm in diameter and 1 cm in height.
+Existing NPPs typically use solid pellets of enriched uranium (oxide) as the fuel, of about 1 cm in diameter and 1 cm high.
 These pellets are packaged in sealed metallic tubes (claddings).
 A lot of heat is produced in the uranium pellets by the splitting of uranium or plutonium atoms into smaller fragments (see also questions 5 and 6).
 This heat is converted into electricity.
 The process of generating electricity from heat is very similar to that happening in coal or gas plants, which use the heat produced from burning the coal or gas.
 In all cases, water under pressure is heated to the boiling point, as in a pressure cooker.
 The water is converted to steam, and the steam then drives a turbine.
 The movement of the turbine is then converted to electricity.

 A molten salt reactor also converts heat to electricity, but in this case the fuel does not come in the form of pellets.
 Instead, the fuel is dissolved into a liquid salt mixture, at high temperature (450-750 oC).
 The energy from the splitting of uranium atoms is used to directly heat up the molten salt.
 The hot salt is then used to boil water for electricity, or to deliver the heat to nearby industrial processes.
 Immediate benefit of this is a higher efficiency of electricity production (because the efficiency scales with temperature).
 In addition, the reactor is operated at much lower pressure than NPPs which improves safety and reduces costs.